 Your hyper-casual game will only work if it’s fun and engaging enough.
-To make sure of this, you need to be tracking metrics like session length, session count, and stickiness.
+To make sure of this, you need to be tracking engagement metrics like session length, session count, and playtime.

 Along with retention, all of these metrics fall into the “health metrics” group.
 Only if your game is “healthy” enough will it be able to keep and monetize players.